 The Company may prepay any and all amounts owing at any time without notice or bonus, provided the amount of such prepayment is not less than US\$100,000.
-All instalments received by Cerrado prior to July 6, 2023, if any, shall be applied firstly against interest outstanding and secondly against the principal sum.
+All instalments received by Cerrado prior to July 6, 2023 or December 20, 2023, if any, shall be applied firstly against interest outstanding and secondly against the principal sum.